Our Review Process

 Management of Type 2 diabetes involves bringing blood sugar levels within the normal range.
 This can be done with diet, exercise, medication, or a combination of these.
 Diet and exercise might work in some individuals, while others may need medication and even insulin.

 There are several medicines for Type 2 diabetes available in the market.
 Different medicines tackle the problem of high blood sugar in different ways.
-Most medications are designed to lower A1C (3-month average of blood sugar) and decrease it to under 7%.
+Most medications for diabetes are designed to lower A1C (3-month average of blood sugar) and decrease it to under 7%.
 The most commonly used drugs as first-line medication regulate blood sugar levels by slowing down the sugar release in the bloodstream and its absorption.
 Medicines for Type 2 diabetes, such as Metformin are designed around this approach and are prescribed to individuals who have been freshly diagnosed with diabetes.
 The other approach by drugs designed to regulate blood glucose levels have been listed below:

 Always ask your medical practitioner how medicine works and the pros and cons of the salt or a combination of salts that you are being administered.
 In case the efficacy of your medication has waned or stopped working, you must update your doctor so he can change the oral medicines or dosage.
+Also know about sugar in urine test.

 List Of Best Medicines For Type 2 Diabetes